awsdocs/amazon-s3-developer-guide/doc_source/example-policies-s3.md

 You then attach a similar policy to user `Bob`, identifying folder `Bob` in the `Resource` value\.

-Instead of attaching policies to individual users, though, you can write a single policy that uses a policy variable and attach the policy to a group\.
-You will first need to create a group and add both Alice and Bob to the group\.
+Instead of attaching policies to individual users, you can write a single policy that uses a policy variable and attach the policy to a group\.
+First you must create a group and add both Alice and Bob to the group\.
 The following example policy allows a set of Amazon S3 permissions in the `examplebucket/${aws:username}` folder\.
 When the policy is evaluated, the policy variable `${aws:username}` is replaced by the requester's user name\.
 For example, if Alice sends a request to put an object, the operation is allowed only if Alice is uploading the object to the `examplebucket/Alice` folder\.

 ```
  1. {